-This is a step-by-step guide on how to Sell a Medical Practice in 2021.
-In this guide, we will cover the most important things to consider before you decide to sell your practice.
+This comprehensive guide explains how to Sell a Medical Practice in Texas.
+We will review the most important things to consider before you move forward with your decision.

 Build Your Team